 UMA SHANNON (Dancer, they/them) received their BA in Dance and Choreography from Bennington College, VT, where they studied under the direction of Dana Reitz, Elena Demyanenko, with the enrichment of guest teachers such as Eleanor Bauer, Miguel Gutierrez, Tere O’Connor, among many others.
 While completing their BA at Bennington College they took a semester abroad to study at Den Danske Scenekunstskole, CPH, DK under the directorship of Rasmus Ölme, Tiziana Fracchiolla, Jennifer Lacey, Quim Bigas, and Malin Astner.
 They attended the LINES Ballet Training Program, SF 2015-2019 as a scholarship student where they worked with numerous artists in and around the Bay Area including but not exclusively Alonzo King, David Harvey, Sidra Bell, Shannon Gillen, and the late Kathleen Hermesdorf.
 Uma has worked as a model and performing artist, appearing in multiple films and music videos over the last 6 years.
 They most recently shot their first leading role in a short independent film by Director Laura Nasmyth and Choreographer Elio Gervasi in March, 2021, Tenerife, Spain.
-This is Uma’s third season with Sidra Bell Dance New York, and they are excited to continue to evolve as an artist under contemporary conditions.
+Uma was an SBDNY Research Fellow in 2019.
+The have been a teaching artist on behalf of the company at MODULE Laboratory, Tisch Summer Dane Festival (NYU), and University of the Arts.
+This is Uma’s fourth season with Sidra Bell Dance New York, and they are excited to continue to evolve as an artist under contemporary conditions.

 CHANNCE WILLIAMS (Dancer, he/him) began his training at the Center of Creative Arts and Central Visual & Performing Arts High School in St. Louis, MO.
 He attended Point Park University, where he received his BFA in Dance in 2020.
 Throughout his endeavors, he has performed both new and restaged works by Kyle Abraham, Hannah Garner, Sidra Bell, Martha Nichols, Aszure Barton, Maxine Doyle, and José Limón, among several others.
 He has also attended training programs at Dance Theatre of Harlem, Nutmeg Conservatory, and Springboard Danse Montréal.
 His work was featured in the Screendance Miami Festival, produced by Miami Light Project.
 He worked as a dance artist with GroundWorks DanceTheatre for the 2021 season under the direction of David Shimotakahara.
 While with GroundWorks, he participated in various forms of creative process and performance, including dance on film and the restaging of archival works, as well as performing new repertoire by guest choreographers.
 Channce is deeply interested in exploring ways of presenting narratives through various mediums of expression, and is excited to continue to investigate different facets of his creative interests as an ever-expanding artist and human.
-This is Channce’s first season with Sidra Bell Dance New York.
+This is Channce’s second season with Sidra Bell Dance New York.